Crazy Travel in the Stans

 At a luncheon with some Kazak wives, the ladies are dressed for a fashion show in the middle of the day.
 Every woman I’ve met in Kazakhstan is well-educated and no one mentions the occasional multiple wives situation, heavy on my mind.
 I feel like there are still many layers to this place to unravel.
 The women seem surprised that we were just in Uzbekistan—one of them says that they rarely go to that closed society because they make it hard for the Kazaks to travel there (the countries don’t seem on the friendliest terms)—Kazakhstan has done away with visa requirements for many countries, encouraging travel to their country.

 A group of Kazakhs invites us to join them for dinner for 200 people on the last night.
-When John and I sit down a woman explains that her husband doesn’t speak English well and moves him away from us, across the table.
+When I sit down a woman explains that her husband doesn’t speak English well and moves him away from us, across the table.
 A lady tells me I need to drink more vodka and that I’m not out dancing enough.
 When I explain that I’m not feeling so hot, she doesn’t comprehend or pretends not to.
-In fact, when John tries to tell them why I’m not eating more to the delightful couple at his left, they giggle.
-“No, she really is sick,” John says.
+In fact, when my travel partner tries to tell them why I’m not eating more to the delightful couple at his left, they giggle.
+“No, she really is sick,” He says.
 And they laugh louder.
 English here might not be as fluent as I first thought.

 The Kazakhs know how to give a part—a lively band and bikini clad dancers.
 Before dinner is even served they beckon us to get out on the dance floor and do the “Michael Jackson Moon Walk.”
 Everywhere people are slamming vodka shots and smoking cigarettes or hookah—when the hookah gets to me, I inhale the watermelon tobacco to be polite—the taste isn’t bad but the burn in my lungs makes me flinch.
 My recoiling face is captured on an iPhone.